Zettlr/zettlr-docs/docs/en/install.md

 1. First ensure that the application is closed (in some error cases, there is a "zombie" process, which you can close from within your Task Manager or Activity Monitor)
 2. Make sure to optionally backup these files:
     * `stats.json` (your writing statistics)
-    * `config.json` (the app settings — including the location of your base/root directory)
+    * `config.json` (the app settings — including the location of your workspaces and open files)
     * `custom.css` (your custom CSS, if any)
     * `tags.json` (your colour-coded tags)
     * `targets.json` (your writing targets)